Have You Lost Someone You Love?

 When we lose someone important to us, it can make us feel like we have lost our entire footing.
 Suddenly, our old ways of making meaning and sense of the world no longer seem to fit.
 To many of us who have experienced a significant loss, this disruption feels like a cosmic undoing, leaving us to wonder how we are going to go on without this person in our lives.

-After a loss, people often tell me that one of the hardest things they deal with is how others around them view their grieving process, and more, with the spoken and unspoken expectations placed on them in regard to how they "should" or "should not" be grieving.
-For example, while friends and relatives have moved on, that person may be still dealing with their loss.
+After a loss, one of the hardest things people often deal with is how others around them view their grieving process, and more, with the spoken and unspoken expectations placed on them in regard to how they "should" or "should not" be grieving.
+For example, while friends and relatives have moved on, that person may still be dealing with their loss.
 They hear things like, "It’s been almost a year, why aren’t you over it already?" or "They lived a long life," or "Don't worry, they're in a better place now."
 This is especially true in today's world which often treats death as a subject not to be discussed.

 Multiple losses exist.